-CURRICULUM

-Education and vocational training companies that will contribute to our entrepreneur education curriculum and faculty:

-- 1. \$2M-\$10M in revenue

-- US, UK, Asia or Australia

-- Government accredited

-- Ability to acquire for shares or vendor financing

-- Loyal client base

-Certified trainers

-- 7. Capable leadership

-CAMPUSES

-Schools and vocational training colleges that will contribute to our family of campuses around the

-- 1. \$5M-\$15M in revenue

-- 2. US, UK, Asia or Australia

-- Government accredited 4.
-Ability to acquire for shares or

-- part cash, part shares.
-Loyal student base

-- 7. Capable leadership

-EDTECH

-EdTech company that has strong technology and growth, which can complement our GeniusU platform and user base:

-- 1. \$10M-\$25M in market value

-- Good growth record

-- Ability to acquire for shares or part cash, part shares

-- Active and growing user base

-- Strategic partnerships

-- Strong tech team
+CURRICULUM CAMPUSES EDTECH Education and vocational training Schools and vocational training EdTech company that has strong companies that will contribute to colleges that will contribute to our technology and growth, which our entrepreneur education family of campuses around the can complement our GeniusU curriculum and faculty: world: platform and user base: \$2M-\$10M in revenue US, UK, Asia or Australia Government accredited Ability to acquire for shares or \$5M-\$15M in revenue US, UK, Asia or Australia Government accredited Ability to acquire for shares or \$10M-\$25M in market value Good growth record Ability to acquire for shares or vendor financing Loyal clent base Certified trainers Capable leadership part cash, part shares.
+Loyal student base Experience faculty Capable leadership part cash, part shares.
+Active and growing user base Strategic partnerships Strong tech team Capable leadership